 - Toggle to the Query Editor to see what the corresponding functions look like.

 Note: If you change a query using Query Editor, you cannot go back to Query Builder.

 - Finds the spans that match the description you specify.

-- Returns the traces that contain a qualifying span.
+- Finds the traces that contain at least one matching span.

-For example, you can use a trace query to return traces that contain a span that meets all of the following criteria:
+For example, you can query for traces with at least one member span that meets the following criteria:

 - Represents an operation called

 dispatchthat is performed by a service called

 - Represents work done on a cluster called

 - Is associated with a custom tag